-A doula absolutely can!
+A doula absolutely can attend a Cesarean birth!
 Many local hospitals will allow your partner and additional support person into the operating room, in any event your doula will be at your availability from the beginning of the contract and provide much needed support before and after delivery.

 Do you accept payment plans for your services?

 A deposit is necessary at the beginning of your contract in order to secure availability,and add you to our calendar.
 We will do our best to work around your budgeting needs prior to the birth of baby.

 How much is your fee for a consultation?

 Meeting with One Love Doula Services requires no fee, we recommend you interview several doulas prior to making this choice as this will be the person with you during a very intimate time in your life.
 We offer a complimentary consultation, which typically takes about an hour.

 Is a doula the same thing as a midwife?